Selective Laser Trabeculoplasty (SLT)

 Can SLT cure my glaucoma?

-No. SLT controls eye pressure but doesn't cure glaucoma.
-Ongoing monitoring is essential.
-The underlying condition remains and may progress if pressure isn't adequately controlled.
+No. SLT controls eye pressure but does not cure glaucoma.
+Ongoing monitoring is essential because glaucoma can progress without symptoms.

 Will I still need eye drops after SLT?